-The New York Times recently reported that Italian authorities are investigating Edoardo Almagià ’73 for illegal trafficking in antiquities.
-The cited a document written by Italian authorities alleging that the former antiquities dealer loaned, donated, and sold ancient artifacts to the Princeton University Art Museum through curator Michael Padgett, who also is under investigation.
-Almagià claims the investigation is meant to punish him for his political activism.
-PAW spoke to him from Rome on June 8.
+The New York Times reported in 2010 that Italian authorities were investigating Edoardo Almagià ’73 for illegal trafficking in antiquities.
+The cited document written by Italian authorities alleged that the former antiquities dealer loaned, donated, and sold ancient artifacts to the Princeton University Art Museum through curator Michael Padgett, who also was under investigation.
+Almagià claimed the investigation is meant to punish him for his political activism.
+PAW spoke to him from Rome.

 How did you get interested in antiquities?